ixtenu/acmerc/README.md

   windows (the inverse of the built-in `Putall` command, which executes `Put` on all dirty windows).
 Useful after an operation like `git pull` has updated many open files.
+- [bin/Clear](bin/Clear) clears the buffer for the current window.
+This is equivalent to an `Edit ,d` command, but because `Clear` is one word it can be executed without selecting it first.

 ## Miscellaneous